Federal Aviation Administration (FAA), DOT.

 Unlike nickel-cadmium and lead-acid batteries, some types of lithium ion batteries use liquid electrolytes that are flammable.
 The electrolytes can serve as a source of fuel for an external fire, if there is a breach of the battery container.

 These problems experienced by users of lithium ion batteries raise concern about use of these batteries in commercial aviation.
-The intent of these special conditions is to establish appropriate airworthiness standards for lithium ion battery installations in the 787 and to ensure, as required by 14 CFR 25.601, that these battery installations are not hazardous or unreliable.
-To address these concerns, these special conditions adopt the following requirements:
+The intent of these proposed special conditions is to establish appropriate airworthiness standards for lithium ion battery installations in the 787 and to ensure, as required by 14 CFR 25.601, that these battery installations are not hazardous or unreliable.
+To address these concerns, these proposed special conditions adopt the following requirements:

 - Those sections of 14 CFR 25.1353 that are applicable to lithium ion batteries.